Altran Foundation for Innovation

-The Altran Foundation for Innovation is one of the key vehicles of the societal action of the group Altran Technologies.
-Since its creation in 1996, it promotes technological innovation for human benefit.
-Its action focuses on an international scientific competition with a new theme every year, rewarding leaders of innovative technology-oriented projects.
+The Altran Foundation for Innovation is a vehicle of social action of the group Altran Technologies.
+Created in 1996, its main focus is promoting technological innovation for human benefit.
+One of the ways it does this is by holding an international scientific competition with a new theme every year, rewarding leaders of innovative technology-oriented projects.

-Health Awards
+Health awards

 Brain-powered remote control for paralyzed people

 The brain–computer interface system of Professor Jonathan Wolpaw aims to facilitate the communication of patients with locked-in syndrome.
 It enables patients to move a cursor on a computer screen, dictate a text or control a robotic arm.

 Artificial retina

 The artificial retina of Professor José Sahel and his team at the Quinze-Vingts National Ophthalmology Hospital Centre aims to allow people with degenerative retinal disease, numbering 1.5 million in 2008, to accomplish everyday activities.
 Placed under the existing retina, it directly stimulates the neurons, replacing defective cells.
 These implants should eventually allow patients to recognize faces, read large print and move independently in a restricted environment.
 The challenge for the Altran teams was to find solutions to produce artificial retina in series, in order to bring solutions to the widest number of patients.